sbabic/swupdate/doc/source/swupdate.rst

   is saved and restored after repartitioning with all data it contains,  to maintain user's data.

-- support for compressed images, using the zlib library. tarball (tgz file) are supported.
+- support for compressed images, using the zlib and zstd library. tarball (tgz file) are supported.

 - support for partitioned USB-pen or unpartitioned (mainly